November 1 2021 | New Orleans

 Looking for a tour takes you off the beaten path yet closer to the roots of the real New Orleans?
 A tour that’s both factual and fun?
-That’s what you’ll find on a New Orleans Architecture Tour.
+That’s what you’ll find with NOLA Tours.

 Currently, this TripAdvisor top-rated company offers tours of the Garden District, the French Quarter and the Marigny, with a tour of the Bayou St. John neighborhood in the works.
 We chose to learn more about the Faubourg Marigny, which includes Esplanade, Frenchmen Street and the surrounding area.
 We expected to learn a lot about New Orleans architecture on this two-hour tour, but walked away with stories we’d never heard before about the people who lived here as well.